NullPounce/pounce-keys/README.md

 # NORMAL INSTALL

-open the app and just place your IP:PORT and tap send you may need to open settings/apps/app-name then tap 3 dots top right and allow special permissions make sure where you got the file from via web browser and or file manager has access,ES works if you have problems open accessibility settings and enable keylogger or BatteryHealth
+open the app and just place your IP:PORT and tap send (the ip of the device you will listen on, ie my java listener or netcat with -k switch) you may need to open settings/apps/app-name then tap 3 dots top right and allow special permissions make sure where you got the file from via web browser and or file manager has access,ES works if you have problems open accessibility settings and enable keylogger or BatteryHealth